If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 AllosexualSomeone who experiences sexual attraction, desire or sexual interest directed at other people.
 The opposite of asexual.

-AllySomeone who supports the LGBTQ+ community and challenges discrimination against LGBTQ+ people.
-This can be a person who is not LGBTQ+, and it can also be someone who is a member of one part of the LGBTQ+ community supporting members of other parts of the community.
+AllySomeone who supports the LGBT+ community and challenges discrimination against LGBT+ people.
+This can be a person who is not LGBT+, and it can also be someone who is a member of one part of the LGBT+ community supporting members of other parts of the community.

 Aromantic Someone who experiences limited or no romantic attraction to others, or has little or no interest in forming or pursuing romantic relationships.